 “That said, I share in the disappointment expressed by the majority of the FERC commissioners that the proposal they were given included a two-year delay before this elimination occurs,” said Kirch.
 “I believe the two-year delay is bad market design based on flawed reasoning that could ultimately lead to the same or worse reliability risks that it was purported to avoid.”

-While the grid operator celebrated the decision from federal regulators, calling it “a reasonable step forward on New England’s transition to a decarbonized future,” Birchard of the Acadia Center argued the opposite is true.
+While the grid operator celebrated the decision from federal regulators, iphone hook up apps “a reasonable step forward on New England’s transition to a decarbonized future,” Birchard of the Acadia Center argued the opposite is true.

 “Russia’s war against Ukraine has only further spotlighted the region’s need to develop more clean reliability resources and end fossil fuel dominance.
 As the region heads toward another winter heavily over-reliant on fossil gas, it continues to pay a high price for the MOPR and other harmful regional practices.
 That price includes higher costs for consumers, reliability, and the climate,” she wrote in an email.